RL-RIG: A Generative Spatial Reasoner via Intrinsic Reflection: Experiments

 \subsection{Experimental Settings}

-\paragraph{Base models.} In practice, we use Curr-ReFT~\citep{deng2025boostinggeneralizationreasoningvision}, a reasoning model from Qwen 2.5 as the base VLM model for a better reasoning ability.
-The Image Generator employs Flux \citep{flux2024}, a state-of-the-art open-source image generation model, and the Image Editor employs RF-Inversion~\citep{rout2025semantic}, a Flux-based model enabling efficient inversion and editing of real images based on given text descriptions without requiring a mask area.
-The GRPO training framework is modified from VLM-R1 \citep{shen2025vlm, openr1}.
+\paragraph{Base models} In practice, we use Qwen-3-VL-Thinking \cite{qwen3technicalreport} as the base VLM model for a better reasoning ability.
+The Image Generator employs Flux \cite{flux2024}, a state-of-the-art open-source image generation model, and the Image Editor employs Qwen-Image-Edit \cite{wu2025qwenimagetechnicalreport}, enabling efficient editing of real images based on given text descriptions without requiring a mask area.
+The GRPO training framework is modified from VLM-R1 \cite{shen2025vlm, openr1}.
 In the future, all these components can be substituted by a stronger model if they are available for the same task.
-More details can be found in \autoref{sec:experiment_detail}. \paragraph{Dataset.} We utilize LAION-SG \citep{li2024laion} as the training and test dataset, a remarkably rare text-to-image dataset whose prompts feature \textbf{highly intricate spatial relationships with multiple objects}.
-Custom text-to-image datasets (like DrawBench \citep{saharia2022photorealistic}, GenEval \citep{ghosh2023geneval} and T2I-CompBench \citep{huang2023t2i}) are not used as they do not contain such complex spatial relationships in the prompt, or evaluate outputs with at most two or three simple objects.
+More details can be found in \autoref{sec:experiment_detail}.

+\paragraph{Dataset} To ensure a standard and comparable evaluation, we first assess RL-RIG on the GenEval benchmark \cite{ghosh2023geneval}, where it achieves near-perfect performance.
+This suggests that datasets like this are too easy for our current model, because they do not contain such complex spatial relationships in the prompt, and evaluate outputs with at most two or three simple objects.
+Consequently, we turn to LAION-SG \cite{li2024laion} for training and testing, which is a remarkably challenging dataset specifically curated for its \textbf{highly intricate spatial relationships among multiple objects}.

 The data split is set by default.
-For convenience, we select top 2000 images for training and top 500 images for testing by the aesthetic score.
-We use the same approach as described in LAION-SG to utilize GPT-4o for extracting the scene graph and evaluating the IoU. \paragraph{Evaluation metrics. } We observe that ground truth images do not align perfectly with the provided spatial descriptions, and thus applying traditional metrics like FID and IS would lead to biased results.
-Instead, we use metrics like Scene Graph IoU \citep{zhang2024multiview} and VLM-as-a-judge \citep{pan2025prometheus} that can evaluate the images' loyalty to the extracted relationships.
-Suppose $Q$ is the Scene Graph extracted from ground truth (i.e., the text requirements), and $Q^\prime$ is the Scene Graph extracted from the generated image by GPT-4o \citep{openai2024gpt4o}.
+For convenience, we select top 2000 images for training by the aesthetic score.
+We use the same approach as described in LAION-SG to utilize GPT-4o for extracting the scene graph and evaluating the IoU. \paragraph{Evaluation metrics} We observe that ground truth images do not align perfectly with the provided spatial descriptions, and thus applying traditional metrics like FID and IS would lead to biased results.
+Instead, we use metrics like Scene Graph IoU \cite{zhang2024multiview} and VLM-as-a-judge \cite{pan2025prometheus} that can evaluate the images' loyalty to the extracted relationships.
+Suppose $Q$ is the Scene Graph extracted from ground truth (i.e., the text requirements), and $\hat{Q}$ is the Scene Graph extracted from the generated image by GPT-4o \cite{openai2024gpt4o}.
 Then, Scene Graph IoU is defined as the IoU between them: